Honda has confirmed a production version of its Urban EV Concept will be available in 2019.

-It is built on a completely new platform, and sets the direction for the technology and design that will appear on a future battery electric Honda production model.
+The new model was displayed at the 2018 Geneva Motor Show and is built on a completely new platform, setting the direction for the technology and design that will appear on a future battery electric Honda production models.

 Honda president and CEO, Takahiro Hachigo, said: “This is not some vision of the distant future; a production version of this car will be here in Europe in 2019.”

 Honda’s Urban EV Concept showcases advanced technology within a simple and sophisticated design.
 Its low and wide proportions give the car a planted, muscular stance that hint at sporty driving performance.
 Its compact proportions mean it has a total vehicle length 100mm shorter than the Jazz supermini.

 The Honda emblem on the concept is backlit in blue, which previews a new styling feature for the company‘s future EVs.

 Honda’s Urban EV Concept can accommodate four occupants, across two bench seats finished in different materials.
 A wood finish wraps around a large ‘floating’ dashboard console.
 This houses the steering wheel column, a set of simple control buttons, and a panoramic display screen.